Yazan-Sharaya/xrnn/README.md

 Project Status
 --------------
+This project still has a long way to go, and I'm currently polishing its API.
-This project is completed and currently no hold.
-I might be picking it up and the future and adding the following features to it:
+I might add the following features in the future:
 - Add Support for Cuda.
 - Optimize CPU performance to match the mature frameworks like Pytorch and Tensorflow.
 - Add support for automatic differentiation to make building custom layers easier.